On the Robustness of Normalizing Flows for Inverse Problems in Imaging: On the Robustness of Conditional NFs

-With a simple toy example, we first identified that the conditional affine coupling layer can cause errors (specifically, saturations) due to ``exploding variance'' when the conditional input is OOD.
-Then, we analyzed that the exploding variance can be induced in the full conditional normalizing flow models for OOD conditional inputs from the perspective of the conditional input encoder (\textit{i.e.}, $g_{\boldsymbol{\theta}}$).
-We further investigated this phenomenon for two concrete examples; super-resolution space generation (FS-NCSR~\cite{Song_2022_CVPR}) and low-light image enhancement (LLFlow~\cite{wang2021low}).
-Lastly, we elaborate the conditions on how to avoid the exploding variance for inverse problems in imaging and suggest a remedy to meet all the criteria.
+We revisited the work of Behrmann \textit{et al.}~\cite{pmlr-v130-behrmann21a} for exploding inverses in unconditional NFs and described the clear differences between that and our work on exploding inverses in conditional NFs.
+With a simple toy example, we identified that exploding inverses can also occur in the conditional NF using affine coupling layer, if the conditional input is OOD.
+Then, we analyzed that the exploding inverse can be induced in the full conditional NF models, when the conditional inputs are OOD from the perspective of the conditional input encoder, even though they are in-distribution in human's perspective (\textit{i.e.}, $g_{\boldsymbol{\theta}}(\mathbf{y})$ is OOD even though $\mathbf{y}$ is in-distribution).
+We further investigated this phenomenon for two concrete examples: super-resolution space generation (FS-NCSR~\cite{Song_2022_CVPR}) and low-light image enhancement (LLFlow~\cite{wang2021low}).
+Lastly, we elaborate the conditions on how to avoid the exploding inverse for inverse problems in imaging and suggest a remedy to meet all the criteria.